Proud Boy pleads guilty to felony charge in Capitol riot

 Greene attended about three Proud Boys events between November 2020 and January 2021 and held “the lowest status in the organization,” according to a filing by defense attorney Michael Kasmarek.
 Greene has since “concluded that his personal beliefs and ethics do not align with those of the Proud Boys” and “is anxious to publicly disavow his brief membership in this group,” Kasmarek added.

-Greene served in Afghanistan with the National Guard, according to court records, and now works in graphic design.
-He has no prior criminal history.
+Pepe and Pezzola are also both defendants in a lawsuit filed by D.C.'s attorney general accusing members of the Proud Boys and the Oath Keepers, another far-right group, of working together to “terrorize the district.”
+Greene is not named in that case.

-Dozens of people linked to the Proud Boys are accused of taking part in the riot at the Capitol.
-National leader Enrique Tarrio was arrested a few days before the insurrection for burning a stolen “Black Lives Matter” flag during a previous D.C. protest; he has since been sentenced to five months in jail.

-An Arizona man who pleaded guilty to a misdemeanor in October, was given an orange arm band by a Proud Boy on Jan.
-6 but says he did not know members of the group before that day, according to court records.
+Dozens of people linked to the Proud Boys are accused of taking part in the riot at the Capitol, but a year later most are fighting the charges.
+An Arizona man who pleaded guilty to a misdemeanor in October was given an orange arm band by a Proud Boy on Jan.
+6 but said he did not know members of the group before that day, according to court records.

 Greene’s plea comes two days after a federal judge overseeing an Oath Keepers conspiracy case found that the felony obstruction of Congress charge does not violate the Constitution.
 The judge overseeing Greene’s case has made a similar finding, although not in writing.